Probing flavor-diagonal couplings of doubly-charged scalar at low and high energies: Results and discussions

 Besides, the process $\mu^+ \mu^+ \to e^+ e^+$, mediated by an off-shell $\Delta_R^{++}$ at $\mu$TRISTAN, probes the product of the two Yukawa couplings.
 Its sensitivity relative to $\mu^+ e^- \to \mu^- e^+$ at $\mu$TRISTAN depends crucially on the mass of $\dR$.
 For $m_{\Delta_R^{++}}=1.4\tev$, $\mu^+e^- \to \mu^-e^+$ provides a comparable expected exclusion, while $\mu^+ \mu^+ \to e^+ e^+$ becomes superior for $m_{\Delta_R^{++}}=3\tev$.

 Thus far, we have assumed $f_R^{\tau\tau} = 0$.
 Introducing a non-zero value leaves the sensitivities of low-energy probes and high-energy precision measurements in Fig.~\ref{fig:feynman} (a), (b), (d), (e), and (h) unchanged.
-In contrast, the reach of direct production processes at MuC and $\mu$TRISTAN in Fig.~\ref{fig:feynman} (c), (f), (g) is diminished, as a non-zero $f_R^{\tau\tau}$ reduces the decay branching ratios of $\dR$ into electrons and muons.\\
+In contrast, the reach of direct production processes at MuC and $\mu$TRISTAN in Fig.~\ref{fig:feynman} (c), (f), (g) is diminished, as a non-zero $f_R^{\tau\tau}$ reduces the decay branching ratios of $\dR$ into electrons and muons.
+Moreover, by measuring the invariant-mass distributions constructed from the tau decay products in the process $pp \to \Delta_R^{++} \Delta_R^{--} \to \ell^\pm \ell^\pm \tau^\mp \tau^\mp$, which encode the polarization information of the tau leptons~\cite{Sugiyama:2012yw}, it is possible to probe the chiral structure of the Yukawa interaction in Eq.~\eqref{eq:yuk}.
+Such observables can therefore be used to experimentally distinguish $\Delta_R^{\pm\pm}$ from $\Delta_L^{\pm\pm}$.